 A good way to find out is to call your issuer and ask which balance it reports and on what day of the month.

 “Armed with that information, you can adjust your payments accordingly and make sure you have the lowest balance possible on the day the creditor reports to the bureaus,” Lynch explained.

-The best way to keep your credit card balance down
+What is the best way to keep your credit card balance down?

 It’s easy to overspend on a credit card – many times you don’t realize just how much you’ve spent until your bill comes.

 It might sound overly simple, but spending just what you can afford to pay off each month is by far the best way to deal with credit card debt.

 Your balance will be lower and easier to pay off each month, and you won’t have to worry about paying the minimum amount due and subjecting your carry-over balance to interest rates.

 See related: 8 tips to keep credit card rates and fees low